YosefLab/Compass/docs_source/source/tutorial.rst

 ------------------------

-The input gene expression matrix can be either a tab-delimited text file (tsv) or a matrix market format (mtx) containing gene expression estimates (TPM) with one row per gene, one column per sample.
+The input gene expression matrix can be either a tab-delimited text file (tsv) or a matrix market format (mtx) containing gene expression estimates (TPM or CPM) with one row per gene, one column per sample.

 Tab-delimited files need row and column labels corresponding to genes and sample names.
 Market matrix formats need a separate tab delimited file of of gene names and optionally a tab delimited file of cell names.